Microsoft/azure-docs.nl-nl/articles/cognitive-services/text-analytics/includes/quickstarts/python-sdk.md

 ---

-## <a name="use-the-api-asynchronously-with-the-batch-analyze-operation"></a>De API asynchroon gebruiken met de batch-analyse bewerking
+## <a name="use-the-api-asynchronously-with-the-batch-analyze-operation"></a>De API asynchroon gebruiken met de batchanalysebewerking

 # <a name="version-31-preview"></a>[Versie 3.1: preview](#tab/version-3-1)